sharifulislamshihan/NASA-Space-App-2024/README.md

 # PACE Venture
-An Educational App for Exploring NASA's PACE Satellite
+An Educational App for Exploring NASA's PACE Satellite Data in a fun and interactive way.
 ## Overview

-**PACE Venture** is a React.js web app designed to help students and teachers explore NASA’s PACE satellite data in a fun, interactive, and educational manner.
+**PACE Venture** is a web app designed to help students and teachers explore NASA’s PACE satellite data in a fun, interactive, and educational manner.
 With features tailored to various grade levels, it offers an immersive learning experience through storytelling, AR visualizations, and interactive games.
 This tool transforms the classroom environment, making space exploration and scientific data more accessible and engaging for students.

 ### Key Features